Battle of Piva Forks: Background

 Following the landing, a counter landing by Japanese troops was turned back around Koromokina Lagoon, while an overland assault was turned back along the Piva Trail.
 After this, the beachhead was slowly expanded by the Marines while work began to construct several airfields, from which airpower would be projected towards Rabaul.
 After the Battle of the Coconut Grove on 13–14 November, American patrols reported sporadic contacts with Japanese forces.
 Documents obtained from a Japanese officer who was killed in an ambush provided US forces with details of Japanese dispositions in the area, showing that a roadblock had been set up by elements of the Japanese 23rd Infantry Regiment on both the Numa–Numa and the East–West Trails.
 General Roy Geiger, commander of I Marine Amphibious Corps, set in place plans for the expansion of the beachhead perimeter that had been established around Torokina to a new defensive line further inland designated as "Easy".
 Geiger specified that the line was to be obtained by 20 November 1943.
 On 18 November, US patrols discovered a Japanese roadblock on the Numa–Numa Trail about 1000 yd in front of the beachhead perimeter lines, while another patrol found a roadblock halfway between the two branches of the Piva River along the East–West Trail.

 With the roadblocks serving as obstacles to their advance to the Inland Defense Line "Easy", preparations were undertaken by US forces to remove these roadblocks.
-The 3rd Marine Raider Battalion was attached to Colonel George W. McHenry's 3rd Marine Regiment for the attack on the East–West Trail roadblock, while the 3rd Battalion, 3rd Marine Regiment—under the command of Lieutenant Colonel Ralph M. King—was detached to attack the Numa–Numa Trail roadblock.
+The 3rd Marine Raider Battalion was attached to Colonel George W. McHenry's 3rd Marine Regiment for the attack on the East–West Trail roadblock, while the 3rd Battalion, 3rd Marines—under the command of Lieutenant Colonel Ralph M. King—was detached to attack the Numa–Numa Trail roadblock.